Royal Navy Rescue

 David Maxwell Phillips

-Warrant Officer Class III David Maxwell Phillips served as a Platoon Sergeant Major in the Royal Irish Fusiliers.
-Having joined the army in 1928, he went on to serve at Dunkirk in 1940.
+Warrant Officer Class III David Maxwell Phillips served as a Platoon Sergeant Major in the Royal Irish Fusiliers serving with the BEF at Dunkirk in 1940.

 Gunner Robert Robinson was more often known as "Charlie".
 Born in Belfast in 1907, he served with 8th (Belfast) Heavy Anti-Aircraft Regiment at Dunkirk.